-Students who have not attached their homework to the appropriate Schoology assignment prior to the start of class will not be permitted to join the live class session.
-Those students will be invited into a separate Zoom breakout room to work privately until they have completed the day's assignment.
+Students who have not submitted their homework prior to the start of class will be placed in waiting room (after the teacher ascertains the reasons for the issue) until they have turned their work in.
 After they have completed their homework submission, they will be permitted to rejoin the class in session.
-A day spent in a breakout room will constitute an absence from class.
+Time spent in a breakout room will constitute an absence from class.
+Teacher's may make exceptions at their discretion.

-All assignments will be due prior to the start of class each day, attached to the appropriate Schoology Assignment.
-Students turning in late work will be not be able to receive full credit.
-Students will submit their work by scanning their homework pages and uploading it into the Schoology assignment window as one PDF document.
-Photographs of completed assignments will not be accepted as they are incredibly difficult to read.
+All assignments will be due prior to the start of class each day.
+Students turning in late work will not be able to receive full credit, but will lose 25% per day late.
+Students will submit their work by scanning their homework pages and uploading it into the Canvas assignment window in the format requested by the teacher.
+A common expectation is for assignments to be uploaded as one PDF file.
+Assignments should be legible and complete to receive full credit.